-Re: FY24 Capital Plan Proposal, Round 1
+Re: FY24 Capital Plan Proposal, Round 1 UPDATED v.
+2

 Please find the attached Capital Plan Round 1 for Fiscal Year 2024 (FY24), as well as the five-year capital plan from each department as required by the Town Charter.
-Included in this memo is a chart with the 20-year free cash history.
-The average free cash balance is \$3.52 million over the past ten years and \$2.89 million over the past 20 years.

-From the certified total, there are several policy commitments that eat into the total right off the bat, most notably contributions to stabilization accounts (per town policy).
-Please note that snow and ice removal is now fully funded in the operating budget and there is no reason to "hold" any free cash for snow and ice removal.
-See narrative below for more specifics.
+From the certified free cash total, there are several policy commitments that cut into the total right off the bat, most notably contributions to stabilization accounts (per Town Council policy).